This information is provided as a convenience only and is not intended as legal advice.

 Some cases are more sensitive in nature and due to privacy concerns or legislation, we may be unable to divulge the purpose of our search.
 In that case, our client will contact you directly to explain, if you are the person entitled to the information.

 Whatever the reason, be assured that Newman Research Services only takes on searches that we believe to be of a beneficial nature.
-We are not associated with debt collectors.

 In order to locate or confirm the identity of a potential heir to an estate and ensure that we have included the correct people, we need to ask for family information.
 We may request dates of birth, names of other family members and copies of birth, marriage and death certificates that are necessary to prove family relationships.